incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 Additionally, frequent changes in team composition can also put a damper on productivity as it takes productive time away to get new team members up to speed.
 The more frequent the changes, the higher the impact on productivity.

 ### Fuel
 From a value stream perspective, it helps to remove silos and queues where work sits.
-Limiting WIP motivates teams to focus on fewer items without the added burden.
 Ultimately, aligning everyone on what "done" means is important.

+Also, limiting WIP motivates teams to focus on fewer items without the added burden.

 ### Wrong Turn
 Trying to keep every individual in the team at 100% efficiency.